 - Rescinding all the Muslim bans

 - Protecting Temporary Protected Status (TPS) and Deferred Enforced Departure (DED) holders

 - Paroling deported veterans back into the United States to reunite with their families

 - Streamlining and improving the naturalization process (for instance, faster adjudications and no unreasonable fees)

 A winning strategy?

 The Biden-Harris administration’s success would depend on two key factors: Congress and the courts.
-If Biden wins by a large margin and secures a workable Democratic majority in the Senate, he might be able to convince Democrats to scrap the filibuster, overcome Republican resistance, and push through his legislative priorities.
+If Biden secures a workable Democratic majority in the Senate, he might be able to convince Democrats to scrap the filibuster, overcome Republican resistance, and push through his legislative priorities.
 With the 2022 midterms looking favorable for Democrats, Biden could potentially spend his full four-year term passing meaningful immigration reforms.

 Even with congressional support, however, fixing the immigration system will prove challenging.
 Hollowed-out or corrupted government agencies — including ICE, the CBP, and USCIS — will take time to overhaul.
 More pressingly, any new laws or executive orders will face swift legal challenge, with Trump appointees on both circuit courts and in the Supreme Court likely to serve as a significant brake on Biden’s immigration reforms.

-In Harris, Biden has selected an energetic and ambitious running mate with a powerful personal story, deep experience both in law enforcement and on Capitol Hill, and a clear desire to demolish Trump’s fraught legacy on immigration issues.
-That’s a good thing: given the challenges he’ll face if elected, Biden will need every bit of Harris’s energy, intelligence, and expertise to force through the changes that are needed.
+In Harris, Biden has selected an energetic and ambitious VP with a powerful personal story, deep experience both in law enforcement and on Capitol Hill, and a clear desire to demolish Trump’s fraught legacy on immigration issues.
+That’s a good thing: given the challenges he’ll face as president, Biden will need every bit of Harris’s energy, intelligence, and expertise to force through the changes that are needed.